-Details about the PSP

-The PSP's name, head office address and contact details.
-If different, the address and contact details of the branch or agent from which the service is being provided and details of the PSP's regulator(s), including any reference or registration number (e.g. the provider's Financial Services Register number).
+Details al out the PSP The PSP's nam டி, head office address and contact details, if different, the address and contact details of t th Details about the PSP which tThe PSP's name head office address in of enetach details id for (s), including any a different of the address and contact details of the branch or agent reference or registration number (e.g. th from which the service is being provided and details of the PSP's regulator(s), including any reference or registration number (e.g. the provider's Financial Services Register number). the provider of maricial oct vices (register namber).
+Details of the payment service(s) to be provided